End mills, slot drills, routers, milling cutters, drill bits, V-bits and burrs - what does it all mean?

 1. Drill Bits cut round holes straight down into the material by rotating them in a rotary drill.

-3. HSS (High Speed Steel) and carbide drill bits are fluted. (twist drills)
+3. HSS (High-Speed Steel) and carbide drill bits are fluted. (twist drills)

-4. The exception to this rule are diamond drill bits which have a flat end rather than pointed or fluted.
+4. The exception to this rule is diamond drill bits which have a flat end rather than pointed or fluted.
 (Unless it is a diamond twist drill which is not used for drilling but for expanding already existing holes such as in beads)

-End Mill Flutes - What Are They, and How Many Do I need?
+End Mill Flutes - What Are They, and How Many Do I Need?

 The Spiral-shaped cutting edges on the side of the end mill are called flutes.